Prior Recorded Events!

 MCLA Career Services recognizes how important it is to start your professional development journey early.
-From orientation on forward, you will be engaged in a comprehensive career-planning curriculum.
+From orientation onward, you will engage in a comprehensive career-planning curriculum.

 First, you will engage in self-discovery, via the O*NET Interest Profiler O*Net provides you with a blueprint for the future.
-It matches you with a three letter code that helps you learn more about yourself as an individual and what career paths might be best for you.
+It matches you with a three letter code.
+The O*NET Interest Profiler will then share presentations related to a variety of career options best suited for you, based on your results.
+This will help you learn not only more about yourself as an individual , but also about the career paths might be best for you.

-You will use what you learned from O*Net to understand your priorities and establish S.M.A.R.T.
+You may use what you learned from O*Net to understand your priorities and establish S.M.A.R.T.
 Goals.
 S.M.A.R.T. stands for:

-It is our goal to empower you to create a path by which you can engage in personal and professional development.
-You can accomplish this by taking advantage of leadership opportunities and engagement with the Career Services Office at MCLA.
-We believe that goal setting and follow-through are critical to success in early and on-going professional development.
+It is our goal to empower you to create a path by which you engage in personal and professional development.
+You can accomplish this by continued engagement with the Career Services Office at MCLA throughout the time you are enrolled at MCLA.
+We emphasize a comprehensive approach to career exploration and discovery here at MCLA.
+We believe goal setting and follow-through are critical to success in early and on-going professional development.

-Career Services will continue to engage with you throughout your first year through a series of workshops, one on one coaching appointments, and more.
+Career Services is available to you throughout your first year through a series of workshops, one on one appointments, and more.

 Check out our mock cover letter and resumes, tailored to the MCLA Experience.

-As a sophomore, you will likely have completed a job shadow.
-While we encourage professional dress for shadowing experiences, it is a necessity for being successful in your next professional endeavor.
+As sophomores and juniors, we recommend you complete a job shadow and internship.
+We encourage professional dress for your shadowing and internship experiences.
+This is great preparation as it is a necessity for success in your future professional endeavors.
 Please see our internships page for a complete guide to dressing for success.

-Thinking about continuing your education?
+Thinking about continuing your education after undergraduate school?
 Career Services has plenty of graduate school resources for you too.

 As seniors and alumni, we encourage you to take advantage of a full range of resources, including: resume review; mock interviewing; drafting personal statement for graduate school; networking tips; and much more.